Mange/roadie/README.md

-**Note: This is a pre-release version.
-It is not yet suitable for use anywhere.**

 Roadie
 ======

+**Note: This README details the 3.0 version of Roadie.
+You might be using 2.0, which is much older.**

 > Making HTML emails comfortable for the Ruby rockstars